(New England) Contra

 Balance the Wave, (4)

-Hinge neighbor right, progress along the line to a new neighbor.
+neighbor hinge right, and progress along the line to a new neighbor.
 (4) or, if at an end, meet partner swap lines, designation and wait-out a ‘go’.

 Music: 34s: Toss the Possum - *Apple Blossom; 33s: Retrospectacles - *Catharsis/….